enketo/blog/_posts/2013-10-09-open-source-community.md

 ![community](../files/2013/10/community.jpg)

 This is a very encouraging milestone for Enketo and hopefully signals the (re)start of an active open-source developer community around Enketo.
-To further facilitate this we have made it much easier to start working on Enketo by splitting the code up into several repositories.
+To further facilitate this we have made it much easier to start working on Enketo by splitting the fairly large codebase up into several repositories.

 The key repository is [enketo-core](https://github.com/MartijnR/enketo-core) and includes everything required to parse an Enketo form, evaluate its logic and make it look awesome.
 The idea is that by making it attractive to use as a building block (as a git submodule which is easy to keep up to date) to develop an enketo-powered app, we will automatically start receiving contributions from other developers.
 At the moment the before-mentioned Android app, [enketo.org](https://enketo.org) and [formhub.org](https://formhub.org) are all build around enketo-core.
 Several other organizations have expressed interest in developing new apps around it.
 I personally, would love to develop a Node.js app around enketo-core (one that doesn't use subdomains for each form - am looking for a client with a similar goal by the way).